oVirt/ovirt-site/source/documentation/admin-guide/appe-VDSM_and_Hooks.html.md

 * `*_device_migrate_*`

-**Important:** The `before_migration_destination` and `before_dehibernation` hooks currently receive the XML of the domain from the source host.
+    **Important:** The **before_migration_destination** and **before_dehibernation** hooks currently receive the XML of the domain from the source host.
 The XML of the domain at the destination will have various differences.

 The libvirt domain XML format is used by VDSM to define virtual machines.
 Details on the libvirt domain XML format can be found at [http://libvirt.org/formatdomain.html](http://libvirt.org/formatdomain.html).
 The UUID of the virtual machine may be deduced from the domain XML, but it is also available as the environment variable `vmId`.

 ## Defining Custom Properties

 The custom properties that are accepted by the Red Hat Virtualization Manager - and in turn passed to custom hooks - are defined using the `engine-config` command.
-Run this command as the `root` user on the host where Red Hat Virtualization Manager is installed.
+Run this command as the **root** user on the host where oVirt Engine is installed.

 The `UserDefinedVMProperties` and `CustomDeviceProperties` configuration keys are used to store the names of the custom properties supported.
 Regular expressions defining the valid values for each named custom property are also contained in these configuration keys.